How to Share a PDF as a Link (Google Drive)

 My organizationPeople in your Google Workspace organization can open the PDFsUse for internal team sharing

-Anyone with the linkAnyone with the link can open the PDFsUse when sharing PDFs with clients, customers, students, or external contacts
+Anyone with the linkAnyone with the link can open the PDFsUse when sharing PDFs with clients, customers, or external contacts

 3. Select Anyone with the link if you want people to open the PDFs without requesting access.